zerhogie0706/Botrista/README.md

-1. RUN "docker-compose up --build" to start to service
+1. RUN "docker-compose up --build" to start the service